-Stormwater runoff is rain or snowmelt that flows over impervious cover, such as paved streets, parking lots, and other impermeable surfaces.
+Stormwater runoff is rain or snowmelt that flows over impervious surfaces, such as paved streets, parking lots, and other impermeable materials.
 This runoff isn’t absorbed into the ground.
 Instead, it gathers pollutants like trash, chemicals, oils, and more – pollutants that can harm our ponds, rivers, streams, lakes, and oceans.

 The National Pollutant Discharge Elimination System (NPDES) stormwater program regulates stormwater discharges from the following sources: municipal separate storm sewer systems (MS4s), construction activities, and industrial activities.

-Due to their population density or their proximity to cities with a large population density, many municipalities in Maine must comply with the Maine Department of Environmental Protections (MDEPs) MS4 permit.
-Additionally, any state or federally owned facilities located inside the municipal boundary of a regulated MS4 must also comply with the MDEP MS4 permit.
-These regulated entities must conduct certain MS4 related compliance activities including:
+Due to their population density or their proximity to cities with a large population density, many municipalities in Maine must comply with the Maine Department of Environmental Protection (MDEP) MS4 permit.
+Additionally, any state or federally-owned facilities located inside the municipal boundary of a regulated MS4 must also comply with the MDEP MS4 permit.
+These regulated entities must conduct certain MS4-related compliance activities including:

 Municipal Separate Storm Sewer System refers to a regulated entity’s sub-surface and surface stormwater management infrastructure system which includes: